 - brow line

 - under-eye area

-A thread lift is considered a low-risk procedure, but there are side effects and a risk of complications.
+A thread lift is considered a low-risk procedure with minimal recovery time, but there are side effects and a risk of complications.

 After a thread lift, it’s not uncommon to experience the following: